Recruitment for Accounting & Finance jobs in Banking has been steady so far this year, but roles in London are becoming increasingly specialist.

 Despite the confusion generated in almost every industry by Brexit, permanent hiring into banking has been steady at the start of 2019.
 This said, all the uncertainty has meant plans have been put on hold so once a decision is made for the UK, whatever it is, we anticipate hires will increase.

 For contract roles, Brexit didn’t have much of an impact until March when we felt the uncertainty creep up a notch.
 That being said, some of the uncertainty around the merger of two large German banks has proved to be a reason for hiring interim roles.
 PRA regulations have driven a number of hires, particularly PRA 110 pertaining to liquidity.
-Some banks have struggled with their capital adequacy and this has led to an increase in regulatory requirements on an interim basis.
+Some banks have struggled with their capital adequacy and this has led to an increase in regulatory reporting jobs on an interim basis.

 Contributors to this update were: